-The Executive Director/Principal of HAPA will manage and ensure that the financial policies and operations meet the requirements of the U.S. Office of Management and Budget Circular --- A-133, Audit of States, Local Governments, and Non-profit Organizations, and MPS Audit Guide.
+The Founder/Chief Executive Officer of HAPA will manage and ensure that the financial policies and operations meet the requirements of the U.S. Office of Management and Budget Circular --- A-133, Audit of States, Local Governments, and Non-profit Organizations, and MPS Audit Guide.
 HAPA will construct its financial statements based on SFAS #117 --- Financial Statements for Not-For-Profit Organizations.
-The firm of Scrima, Kabitzke & Co., S.C., CPA, HAPA will secure a firm(s) to conduct will audit those of its financial statements and underlying records annually and conduct the performance and compliance audit for the Charter School.
+HAPA will secure a firm(s) to conduct audit of its financial statements and underlying records annually and conduct the performance and compliance audit for the Charter School.
 HAPA, Ltd.'s policies and procedures for finances and operations will be documented in its business manual.
 These policies and procedures will be reviewed at least annually and be revised as needed.